-In all a total of seven best fits were computed: one each for the raw tonnage and gross energy content coal production of the entire US and for the raw tonnage coal production of the five coal producing regions.
+In all a total of seven best fits were computed: one each for the raw tonnage and gross energy content coal production of the entire US and for the raw tonnage coal production of the five coal-producing regions.
 The logistic models used in these fits consisted of either two or three cycles.
 For each of the seven best fits we tested for over-fitting using the likelihood ratio test.
-Each of the seven fits were compared the best fit of a 1-cycle, 2-cycle, and 3-cycle model to the historic data of that coal region.
+Each of the seven fits were compared using the likelihood ratio test to the best fit of a one-cycle, two-cycle, three-cycle, and four-cycle model to the historical data of that coal region.
 All of the tests gave a confidence level of over 99% that model did not suffer from statistical over-fitting.

-In addition to the best fits, lesser quality fits (i.e. with SSEs larger than the best fit) were found with peak years preceding and following the peak year of the last cycle of the best fit model for each of these seven data sets.
-These fits were found by biasing the initial values of the parameters, τ{final} , σ{final} , and q{final} , for the last, incomplete cycle in the model, so that the optimization algorithm could fall into a nearby local minimum.
+In addition to the best fits, lesser quality fits (i.e. with SSEs larger than the best fit) were found with peak years preceding and following the peak year of the last cycle of the best fit model for each of these seven datasets.
+These fits were found by biasing the initial values of the parameters, $\tau{\rm final}$ , $\sigma{\rm final}$ , and $q{\rm final}$ , for the last, incomplete cycle in the model, so that the optimization algorithm could fall into a nearby local minimum.
 The lesser quality fits were restricted to having SSEs no larger than 10% of the SSE of the best fit.

-2.6 Sensitivity Tests
+2.6.
+Sensitivity tests

-The sensitively of the fitting procedure to how far a production profile has advanced was tested using data for twelve very different but near complete coal production profiles, namely Belgium (URR of 2611 Mt), France (URR of 4579 Mt), Japan (URR of 2944 Mt), the Netherlands (URR of 585 Mt), Portugal (URR of 27 Mt), South Korea (URR of 589 Mt), Sweden (URR of 29 Mt), Taiwan (URR of 181 Mt), the United Kingdom (URR of 26470 Mt), and the US states of Georgia (URR of 11 Mt) and South Dakota (URR of 1 Mt).
+The sensitivity of the fitting procedure to how far a production profile has advanced was tested using data for 12 very different but near complete coal production profiles, namely Belgium (URR of 2611 Mt), France (URR of 4579 Mt), Japan (URR of 2944 Mt), the Netherlands (URR of 585 Mt), Portugal (URR of 27 Mt), South Korea (URR of 589 Mt), Sweden (URR of 29 Mt), Taiwan (URR of 181 Mt), the United Kingdom (URR of 26470 Mt), and the US states of Georgia (URR of 11 Mt) and South Dakota (URR of 1 Mt).
 Production for only anthracite coal from Pennsylvania (URR of 5053 Mt) was also analyzed.
-In this article we highlight two typical cases amongst these 12: (i) the total coal production of the United Kingdom and (ii) only the production for anthracite coal from Pennsylvania.
-In addition to the highlighted UK and Pennsylvania anthracite, we include three figures of our analysis for France, Japan, and Sweden in Appendix A. These regions' historic peak in production occurred later in the production cycle due to the asymmetry of production profile.
+In this article we highlight two typical cases among these 12: (i) the total coal production of the United Kingdom and (ii) only the production for anthracite coal from Pennsylvania.
+In addition to the highlighted UK and Pennsylvania anthracite, we include three figures of our analysis for France, Japan, and Sweden in Appendix A. These regions' historical peak in production occurred later in the production cycle due to the asymmetry of production profile.
 However, the logistic model still provides reasonable forecasting of their production profiles.
-Our validation uses single cycle logistic models fit to truncated historic production data.
+Our validation uses single cycle logistic models fit to truncated historical production data.
 For this purpose we started by first fitting a logistic model to the entire dataset and obtaining the peak production value for this best fit.
 Truncated datasets are created by taking data from the start of production up to the production level corresponding to approximately 25%, 50%, 75%, and 100% of the best fit peak production value.
 Best fit curves were generated using only the truncated datasets.
 This process illustrates the accuracy of the logistic model's forecasts as the actual production proceeds through time.
 These fits were compared with the best fit model from the entire dataset.

-2.7 Reserves vs. Model
+2.7.
+Reserves vs. model